Avalon A1246 vs Canaan AvalonMiner 1246

 Verdict

-Both the Avalon A1246 and Canaan AvalonMiner 1246 serve different mining niches.
-Review the specs and profitability calculations above to determine which miner best fits your setup.
+Our scoring model gives the nod to the Avalon A1246, which leads on 2 of 3 weighted factors (home mining score, noise level).
+The Canaan AvalonMiner 1246 holds the edge in price-performance.
+Review the detailed specs and profitability calculations above to determine which miner best fits your specific setup.

 Best For...